joejnke/RDBMS/README.md

 12. Natural Join of two tables
     >```njoin,<table1 name>,<table2 name>,<comp1>,<comp2>,<joining atribute from the 1st table>,<joining atribute from the second table>```

-    >e.g: ```Njoin,Student,Training_attendance,ID_num,ID_num,Name,Number_of_present```
+    >e.g: ```Njoin,Student,Training-attendance,ID-num,ID-num,Name,Number-of-present```

     where:

-        "Student" is name of the first table, "Training_attendance" is name of the second table, "ID_num" is the attribute from the first table which we will use to compare it to the second table, "ID_num" is the attribute from the second table,which we will use to compare it to the first table, "Name" is the joining attribute of the first table and "Number_of_present" is the joining attribute of the second table.
+        "Student" is name of the first table, "Training-attendance" is name of the second table, "ID-num" is the attribute from the first table which we will use to compare it to the second table, "ID-num" is the attribute from the second table,which we will use to compare it to the first table, "Name" is the joining attribute of the first table and "Number-of-present" is the joining attribute of the second table.

     *Output:*